Skip to main content

 When we use therapeutic peptides, we are essentially reintroducing a clear, precise command into a system where communication has become muddled.
 This approach allows for a level of specificity that can help restore a particular function without overwhelming the entire system.

 To understand which messages need to be sent, we rely on biomarkers.
 A biomarker is a measurable indicator of a biological state or condition.
-In the context of hormonal health, are the data points on your lab report ∞ levels of specific hormones, proteins, and enzymes in your blood, urine, or saliva.
+In the context of hormonal health, biomarkers are the data points on your lab report ∞ levels of specific hormones, proteins, and enzymes in your blood, urine, or saliva.

 These markers provide a quantitative snapshot of your endocrine function.
-For instance, a blood test can measure the concentration of testosterone to assess androgen status, or 1 (IGF-1) to gauge the activity of the growth hormone axis.
+For instance, a blood test can measure the concentration of testosterone to assess androgen status, or Insulin-like Growth Factor 1 (IGF-1) to gauge the activity of the growth hormone axis.
 These are the objective facts that, when paired with your personal experience of symptoms, create a complete picture of your health.

 Clinical assessments translate your personal symptoms into an objective biological story, using biomarkers as the vocabulary.